100x65b1111000/nvim/README.md

 # contributing

-contributions are highly welcome! whether it's reporting a bug, suggesting an enhancement, or submitting a pull request, your input is valued.
+Contributions are highly welcome! whether it's reporting a bug, suggesting an enhancement, or submitting a pull request.

-*   **reporting issues:** if you encounter any bugs or have suggestions for improvements, please open an issue on the gitlab repository. provide as much detail as possible, including steps to reproduce, your neovim version, and any relevant error messages.
+*   **Reporting issues:** if you encounter any bugs or have suggestions for improvements, please open an issue on the gitlab repository. provide as much detail as possible, including steps to reproduce, your neovim version, and any relevant error messages.
-*   **pull requests:**
+*   **Pull requests:**
-    *   for small fixes or enhancements, feel free to submit a pr directly.
+    *   For small fixes or enhancements, feel free to submit a pr directly.
-    *   for more significant changes, it's a good idea to open an issue first to discuss the proposed changes and ensure they align with the project's direction.
+    *   For more significant changes, it's a good idea to open an issue first to discuss the proposed changes and ensure they align with the project's direction.
-    *   please try to follow the existing coding style and provide a clear description of your changes in the pr.
+    *   Please try to follow the existing coding style and provide a clear description of your changes in the pr.